rectorphp/getrector-com/resources/blog/posts/2023/2023-08-21-rector-017-using-scoped-traverse.md

 ---
-id: 51
+id: 54
-title: "Using Scoped Traverse to Locate Specific Node"
+title: "Rector 0.17 - Using Scoped Traverse to Locate Specific Node"
 perex: |
     Rector no longer support parent lookup since version 0.17, so lookup specific node will need to resolve from parent to child instead.
 You can traverse with `SimpleCallableNodeTraverser`.
 ---